Eugene Amano

 Eugene Philip Amano (born March 1, 1982) is a Filipino-American former professional football offensive lineman who played nine seasons for the Tennessee Titans of the National Football League (NFL) from 2004 to 2013.
 He played both as a center and guard.
 In 2010, he replaced eight-time All-Pro selection Kevin Mawae as the starting center.
-Amano is believed to be the only full-blooded Filipino to play in the NFL and is one of the few NFL players born in the Philippines, alongside Sanjay Beach and Tim Tebow.
+Amano is believed to be the only full-blooded Filipino to play in the NFL and is one of the few NFL players born in the Philippines.

 Early life

 Amano was born on March 1, 1982, in Manila, Philippines, while his father, who served in the U.S. Navy, was stationed there.
 Amano's family moved back to the United States when he was just two months old and settled in National City, California.

 High school career

 Amano attended Rancho Bernardo High School in San Diego, California, where he was an all-conference performer as an offensive and defensive lineman during his senior season and also lettered in basketball and track.

 Late into his senior year, Amano had no scholarship offers and planned to walk-on to either the University of New Mexico or San Diego State University.
 But when Southeast Missouri State called one of his high school coaches about players on his team, he sold the recruiters on Amano.
 The recruiters acquired a tape of Amano and immediately offered him a scholarship.